Responsible pet ownership

 Low-cost cat desexing program

-National Desexing Network, City of Ballarat, and participating vets are providing low-cost desexing for household cats as part of the City of Ballarat desexing assistance program will open 1 January 2023.
+The National Desexing Network and the City of Ballarat, in conjunction with participating vet clinics, are partnering to provide low-cost desexing for household cats as part of the City of Ballarat desexing assistance program.
 The program is available only for City of Ballarat residents who meet prescribed criteria.

 The criteria includes:

-• Semi-owners willing to take responsibility for stray unowned cats
+- Semi-owners who are willing to take responsibility for (microchip, desex and register) stray unowned cats

 Is there a cat curfew in Ballarat?